High school junior Mia has made history in her cross country career, but it's been far from an easy road.

 “I've now had little to no pain at all.
 It's amazing considering that I wasn't even walking correctly after races earlier this year," says Mia.

-Dr. Onishi reassessed her about 8 weeks after the injection, and Mia describes it as smooth sailing ever since.
+Mia was reassessed about 8 weeks after the injection, and she describes it as smooth sailing ever since.

 Make an Appointment